PROJECT: Student Center/Workforce Transition Building

 Future Student Center/Workforce Transition Building (below)

-The new building will serve as a hub for academic support including the library and Writing Center, student clubs and workforce-transition services, and provide a modernized space for food services.
+The new building will become a hub for academic support including the library and Writing Center, student clubs and workforce-transition services, and provide a modernized space for food services.
 It also will include a one-stop resource center for career planning and job placement for students to explore career options, research job opportunities, create resumes, practice interview skills and how to dress and act professionally.
 The center will serve both students seeking work experiences and businesses offering internships, service learning opportunities and/or cooperative education placements.

 Other building features will include a student commons area, coffee shop, conference rooms, a large events center, an outdoor dining area, offices for student clubs and a gaming area.